 School History and Tradition

-In 1945, construction started on a permanent structure, which today forms the south portion of the school.
-In 1967, a new section was added to the north end of the 1945 structure to form the building as we see it today.
+In 1945, construction began on a permanent structure, which today forms the southern portion of the school.
+In 1967, a new section was added to the north end of the 1945 structure, creating the building as we see it today.

-At St. Dunstan, the staff and students work very hard to nurture that wonderful spirit of friendliness and loyalty that our first principal mentioned, and to combine that with high standards of academic excellence.
+At St. Dunstan, the staff and students work hard to nurture that wonderful spirit of friendliness and loyalty that our first principal described, while also striving for high standards of academic excellence.

 Our school is named after St. Dunstan (born circa 909), an English monk from the town of Glastonbury.
-After serving at the royal court, he joined the monastery of Glastonbury, where he became Abbot around 943.
-He carried out a thorough reform of the monastery, making it a famous center of learning.
+After serving at the royal court, he joined the monastery at Glastonbury, where he became Abbot around 943.
+He carried out a thorough reform of the monastery, making it a renowned center of learning.
 In 957, he was made Bishop of Worcester.
-Later on, he became Bishop of London and in 961, Bishop of Canterbury.
+Later, he became Bishop of London and, in 961, Archbishop of Canterbury.
 He died on May 19, 988, after 27 years as bishop.